jurohd/jurohd.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+*I will be graduating 2024 May and currently looking for a new role for 2024 fall.*

 I am currently a fourth-year PhD student in computer science at [Rensselaer Polytechnic Institute](https://science.rpi.edu/computer-science), advised by Prof. [Alex Gittens](https://www.cs.rpi.edu/~gittea/).
 In the summer of 2020, I joined the RPI-IBM [Artificial Intelligence Research Collaboration(AIRC)](https://airc.rpi.edu) program as a scholar, under the supervision of [Shashanka Ubaru](https://shashankaubaru.github.io) and [Lior Horesh](https://researcher.watson.ibm.com/researcher/view.php?person=us-lhoresh).

 Research Interest